vijaiaeroastro/irccloud.self/README.md

 # irccloud.self

+**WARNING** There seems to be an issue in passing environmental variables as shown below.
+Perhaps hardcode the username and password in `irccloud.py` file
 A Self hosted version of the irc cloud script (Meant for people who want to setup stuff on their own)

 - Be sure to have `python-dev` installed in your machine.